 Once you’ve determined the career goals you want to achieve, the next step is making an education plan.
 Say you have a keen interest in technology and want to pursue a career in cybersecurity.
 Due to the increased reliance on computer systems, the Internet, and wireless network standards in just about every facet of life, perhaps pursuing a career in cybersecurity makes sense and is in your wheelhouse.

 In that vein, dedicate time to earn an online cyber security certificate that will better inform you on how to safeguard these systems.
 Moreover, you’ll learn about current practices and relevant threat assessment theories.
 Certifications can also help make you more marketable to potential employers, which is key to pursuing a job in cybersecurity.

 3. Develop a Good Work-Life Balance

-Juggling busy work schedules, school demands and parenthood is no easy task.
+Juggling busy work schedules, school demands, and parenthood is no easy task.
 Sometimes it feels like there isn’t enough time in one day and the things you enjoy doing take a back seat.
 When our work-life balance is off, our stress level inevitably increases.
-The good news is that there is a simple hack you can implement into your busy schedule to balance your life: better
+The good news is that there is a simple hack you can implement into your busy schedule to balance your life: better time management.

 Take note of how you spend your day.
 Keep a log of what you do and for how long.
-Every task, practice and behavior should be noted.
+Every task, practice, and behavior should be noted.
 Once everything is down on paper, it becomes easier to identify productive and counterproductive habits.
 Phase out the ones that eat up your time or don’t give you anything back in return.
 Then, reassess your daily schedule and use that free time to streamline your day.
 Ultimately, you’ll feel better and more easily be able to manage your day-to-day affairs.

 4. Find a Mentor